mex command uses the

 /* use int variable */ /* numSensorFields */ myStruct = mxCreateStructMatrix( m, n, numSensorFields, fieldnames);

-functions with 64-bit array dimensions.
-For the list of unsupported
+cannot use unsupported functions with 64-bit array dimensions.
+For the list of

 mex -compatibleArrayDims myMexFile.c